 There is currently no cure for Alzheimer's disease.
-However, there are treatment options and lifestyle choices that can help with managing symptoms.
-Researchers continue to look for ways to prevent or stop Alzheimer's disease and bring back impaired abilities and decreased memory.
+However, there are treatment options and lifestyle choices that may slow it down.
+Researchers continue to look for ways to prevent or stop Alzheimer's disease and bring back lost abilities and memory.